 Reduce the appearance of puffiness: You can make eyebright tea, then drain the leaves, allow it to cool, and place on the eyes with a soft cloth or cotton pads, leaving for 10-15 minutes.

 For oily skin and clogged pores: Eyebright helps to protect the skin around the eyes by unclogging pores.

-Cleansing: This means that eyebright tightening the look of skin, making it appear more smooth and flawless.
+Cleansing: Eyebright can tighten the skin, making it appear smoother and flawless.
 This is great for the under eye area, and also works well over the rest of the face, particularly on the nose and chin where pores tend to appear larger.

 Antioxidants: Like most plant products, eyebright contains antioxidants in the form of flavonoids that protect the skin from environmental stressors.
 Over time, this action helps reduce appearance of fine lines and wrinkles.